 Deposits are maintained with commercial banks in the United Arab Emirates with original maturity up to 12 months which earn varied interest rates depending on the duration for which such deposits are placed and the currency of deposit.
-Short-term deposits with original maturity up to 3 months carry interest at rate of 4.50% to 5.10% p.a.
-(31 December 2023: 5.00% to 5.30% p.a.) while deposits with original maturity greater than three months carry interest at rates ranging from 5.20 % to 5.25 % p.a.
-(31 December 2023: 5.45% to 6.20% p.a.).
-Deposits maturing after three months include US\$ 43.20 million retained in Debt Service Reserve Accounts (DSRA) as required under BOS and DFC facilities (refer note 13).
+Short-term deposits with original maturity up to 3 months carry interest at rate of 4.05 % - 4.70 % p.a.
+(31 December 2024: 4.25% - 4.95% p.a.) while deposits with original maturity greater than three months carry interest at rates ranging from 4.65% to 5.20% p.a.
+(31 December 2024: 5.20% to 5.25% p.a.)
+DSRA balances represent balances that are required to be maintained under BOS, DFC facilities and the Bond (refer note 13).
+These balances are not available for general purposes, other than those specified under the relevant facility agreement.